project-mk-ultra/little-bird/README.md

 Kademlia is a pure P2P overlay network compromising also of a DHT (Distributed Hash Table).

-The algorithm was discussed in the following paper:
+The algorithm was proposed in the following paper:

 https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf